GBP/USD now seen within the 1.3820-1.4020 range – UOB

-Cable is now expected to trade between 1.3820 and 1.4020 in the next weeks, suggested FX Strategists at UOB Group.
+Further rangebound in Cable is likely in the next weeks, suggested FX Strategists at UOB Group.

 Key Quotes

-24-hour view: “While we held the view yesterday that ‘further sustained weakness in GBP is unlikely’, we expected GBP to ‘trade between 1.3780 and 1.3870’.
-The strong rebound that sent GBP soaring to 1.3937 came as a surprise.
-The rapid bounce appears to be running ahead of itself but there is room for GBP to test 1.3960 first before easing.
+24-hour view: “We highlighted yesterday that ‘there is room for GBP to test 1.3960 first before easing’.
+GBP subsequently dipped to 1.3861 before rising to a high of 1.3963 during late NY hours.
+Upward momentum has improved a tad and GBP could edge up to 1.3980.
 The next resistance at 1.4020 is not expected to come into the picture.
-Support is at 1.3890 followed by 1.3860.”
+Support is at 1.3915 followed by 1.3880.”

-Next 1-3 weeks: “We have held a negative view in GBP since early last week.
-After GBP plunged to 1.3791 last Friday, we noted yesterday (21 Jun) that ‘the rapid and sharp drop appears to be running ahead of itself and while there is room for GBP to weaken to 1.3750, this level may not come into the picture so soon’.
-However, we did not anticipate the sharp rebound in GBP that sent it surging by +1.03% (close of 1.3934), its largest 1-day advance since January.
-The break of our ‘strong resistance’ level at 1.3920 indicates that the weak phase has run its course.
-The current movement is viewed as the early stages of a consolidation phase and GBP is likely trade within a 1.3820/1.4020 range for now.”
+Next 1-3 weeks: “Our update from yesterday (22 Jun, spot at 1.3920) still stands.
+As highlighted, the recent weakness in GBP has run its course and the current movement is viewed as the early stages of a consolidation phase.
+GBP is likely to trade within a 1.3820/1.4020 range for now.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.